Build Device Tree Overlays from Source Code

 - Follow the steps described in the article Build U-Boot from Source Code (optional).

-- Follow the steps described in the article Build Linux Kernel from Source Code (Mandatory).
+- Follow the steps described on the Kernel Configuration and Kernel Compilation sections in the article Build Linux Kernel from Source Code (Mandatory).

 - Follow the steps at the section Install the GNU Toolchain for Hard Float Calling Convention.